 You will have to drag and drop the desired labware to the top right field, shown in the figure above.
 This labware will need to be present in the heater / cooler during the execution of the experiment or moved by you during the experiment.
 Just above this field you can see a small colourful line in front of the text “Labware to heat”.
 Especially when tubes are used, which are typically held in a rack, the complete rack with ALL tubes will be put in the corresponding device.
 In the “Heat / cool” menu, you will need to drag and drop the required tubes (one by one) to the top right field.
 All labware that was dragged and dropped to this field, will be highlighted with a small colourful line close from the name on the virtual bench, as indicated in the following figure:

 This is where the difference in execution plays an important role.
-You can set the temperature (custom, 4°C, 37°C or room temperature) and the duration.
+You can set the "temperature (custom, 4°C, 37°C or room temperature)", the "duration" and other "advanced" features.

 Depending on the availability of connected devices in your lab, you will have the choice to execute the protocol either manually, semi-automatic (with Pipette+) or fully automatic (with Andrew+).
 As mentioned above, the heating / cooling device can be either a Device+ (a device connected and operated via OneLab) or standalone.